andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Identity_Access_Management/Authentication_Types.md

  - An common example is when you logon to a website with a username and password, the website will ring your phone with a string.
 The two authentication types are:  something yuou know and something you have.

 ## Tokens
-An authentation token is used as part of MFA authentication - it's authentication type is something you have.
+An authentation token is used as part of MFA authentication - it's authentication type is "Something You Have".

 ### Hardware Tokens
 A small device, usually able to attach to a keychain.
 It displays a value based either on time or event.
 That value is referred to as a One-Time Password (OTP)